CSCTechy/Fifa_21_Data_Cleaning/README.md

 ### DATA CLEANING PROCESS

 Before I began the cleaning process after loading the dataset, the following columns were marked for cleaning; Longname ,Nationality , OVA , POT , Club , Contract , Height , Weight , BOV , Loan End date , Value, wage , release clause , W/F , SM , IR , and Hits.
+Amongst these columns, **Data manipulation** was carried out on them to make them more organised and allow for easy reading.

 | Before | After |
 | --- | --- |